mibrum/Test-with-Jest/README.md

 ## Test with Jest
-In this repo you will see how to test with Jest, a magnificent testing suite for JavaScript.
+In this repo I wanted to better understand JavaScript testing with Jest, a magnificent testing suite for JavaScript.
 The provided code includes:

   - How to write tests (specs)
   - How to group tests
   - How to take advantage of Snapshot tests
   - Feature WorkFlow tips

-This repository is related to the [Test with Jest](https://vueschool.io/courses/test-with-jest) course by Vueschool.io
+This repository is related to the Test with Jest course by [Vue School](https://vueschool.io/)

 ### Development